Dronecode/camera-manager-docs/en/guide/extending_csd.md

 }
 ```

+##### creates_gstreamer_pipeline()

-##### creates_gstreamer_pipeline: Creates the gstreamer pipeline to access the video to be exported.
+Creates the gstreamer pipeline to access the video to be exported.

 For this sample we use a really simple pipeline, that uses gstreamer videotestsrc to generate a sample video.
 For a more complex example, take a look at the [realsense sample](https://github.com/01org/camera-streaming-daemon/tree/master/samples/stream_realsense.cpp).

 This method is called when the client starts the video streaming.
 Cleanup for resources created by this method can be performed at `finalize_gstreamer_pipeline` method.

 ```cpp
 GstElement *StreamCustom::create_gstreamer_pipeline(std::map<std::string, std::string> &params) const